cabarius/ToyBox/ToyBox/README.txt

 Current features include

-Ver 1.1.8
+Ver 1.1.9
+    Selector to allow you to move through other units during combat (real-time and turn based) Infinite Abilities and Spell Casts
+    Disable Fog of War
+    When you enable 'Show GUIDs' in Search 'n Pick they can now be copied to the clipboard Ver 1.1.8
     Added Dice Roll Tweaks to Cheap Tricks
     Added friendly (Non Hostile) as a category to which you can apply tweaks